Steve Daines: 2012 election

 On November 13, 2010, Daines announced he would run for the U.S. Senate seat held by Jon Tester in 2012.

 When U.S. Representative Denny Rehberg announced his intention to challenge Tester, Daines dropped out of the Senate race and announced his candidacy for the House seat Rehberg was vacating.
 He won the three-way Republican primary with 71% of the vote.
 In the general election, Daines defeated Democratic state senator Kim Gillan, 53% to 43%.
 He won 48 of the state's 56 counties.

 House tenure

 On June 5, 2013, Daines introduced the North Fork Watershed Protection Act of 2013, which would withdraw 430,000 acres of federal lands in Montana from programs to develop geothermal and mineral resources.
 The law would forbid mountaintop removal mining and other natural resource development.
-The affected lands lie adjacent to Glacier National Park and already have some protections.
+The affected lands lie adjacent to Glacier National Park and already had some protections.
 Daines emphasized his desire "to rise above partisan politics, preserve the pristine landscape, and 'protect this critical watershed'" when he announced that he would be introducing the bill, and said that both conservationists and energy companies supported it.
-The bill, also supported by Tester and Walsh, passed in the House, but Senate Republicans prevented it from being voted on.
+The bill, also supported by Tester and U.S. Senator John Walsh, passed in the House, but Senate Republicans prevented it from being voted on.